-Competency 2: Engage Diversity and Dimensions: Skills & Values)
+Competency 2: Engage Diversity and Dimension englishing in Practice (Dimensions: Skills & Values)

-2.1 Apply and communicate understanding of the importance of diversity and difference in shaping life experiences in practice at the micronezzo, and macro levels.
+2.1 Apply and communicate understanding of the importance of diversity and difference in shaping life experiences in practice at the micro mezzo, and macro levels.

 2.2 Present themselves as learners and engine clients and constituencies as experts of their own experiences.